NRL to investigate social media image of representative player with alleged bag of white powder

 News Corp are reporting that the NRL have been made aware of the image which circulated on Saturday evening and will launch an investigation, however, at this stage, neither the game's governing body nor the club have made comment.

-Zero Tackle have reached out to the NRL and the player's club for comment.
+Zero Tackle have reached out to the NRL and the Cowboys for comment, with the Cowboys posting a brief statement on Sunday morning acknowledging they are aware of the alleged incident.

+"The North Queensland Cowboys are aware of a photo posted to social media by a Cowboys player this morning," the Cowboys wrote.

+"The club is conducting an investigation as well as assisting the NRL Integrity Unit.

 It's not the first time an NRL off-season has been hit by incidents involving white powder or illicit substances.